 A lot of people rely on coffee to get their bowels moving during the day.
-Coffee makes you go to the toilet by overstimulating the acid in your stomach (HCL) and the peristalsis action of your large bowel (the way your bowel squeezes to push the stool out).
-Whilst it might make you go daily in the short term, drinking coffee every day can make digestion issues (such as IBS and GERD/ reflux) a lot worse.
+It does so by overstimulating the acid in your stomach (HCL) and the peristalsis action of your large bowel (the way your bowel squeezes to push the stool out).
+Whilst it might make you go daily in the short term, drinking coffee every day can make digestion issues a lot worse (such as IBS and GERD/ reflux).

 Your skin will look better and younger

 When you cut coffee out, your skin always starts to look clearer, plumper, more hydrated and less tired due to the benefits of taking a heavy caffeine load off your system.